Why should I use double glazed windows and doors?

 What are the advantages of uPVC windows and doors?

 uPVC will not rot, corrode, or discolour, making it ideal for all areas, especially coastal applications.
-It is unaffected by salt corrosion and is maintenance free as it requires no painting or treatment.
+Furthermore, it’s unaffected by salt corrosion and is maintenance free.

 The Australian climate can be very harsh, how will this affect uPVC?

 Rehau, the manufacturer of the uPVC system, have had their product tested in the Arizona Desert for over 20 years.
-It has proven resistant to the unforgiving ultra violet rays and is specially formulated to suit the Australian climate.
+It is resistant to the unforgiving ultraviolet rays and specially formulated to suit the Australian climate.

 What colours are available?

-uPVC frames come in a selection of colours including wood grain, while our Thermal Break aluminium frames come in an extensive range of powdercoated or anodised colours.
+uPVC frames come in a selection of colours including wood grain.
+In addition, our Thermal Break aluminium frames come in a range of powder coated or anodised colours.

 Can I fit the windows myself?

 We offer a complete installation service including a professional window exchange service.
-Winsulation Double Glazing is licensed by QBCC in Queensland and NSW to perform quality installations backed by a 10 year warranty.
-You can also fit the windows yourself using our installation advisors service or have your own builder install for you.
+Winsulation is licensed by QBCC in Queensland and NSW and our installations are backed by a 10-year warranty.
+However, you can also fit the windows yourself or have your builder install for you.